When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Introduction

 (1) We conduct a large-scale empirical study of 662 manually annotated discussion threads from Hugging Face to characterize the open-source LLM ecosystem, covering both GLLMs and MLLMs, and develop a three-level taxonomy consisting of 7 categories, 17 subcategories, and 58 leaf nodes.

-(2) We identify several previously underexplored issues in real-world LLM usage, including access and licensing barriers, invocation and deployment challenges, documentation limitations, model comparison and benchmarking, and multilingual support, and further derive actionable implications for improving the LLM ecosystem.
+(2) We identify several previously underexplored aspects of real-world LLM usage, including access and licensing barriers, the role of prompt design in shaping perceived generation quality, invocation and deployment challenges, the concentration of fine-tuning on smaller models, benchmark reproducibility difficulties, documentation-related learning costs, and multilingual support needs.
+Based on these findings, we further derive actionable implications for improving the LLM ecosystem.